-We go into a lot of detail about each of the best VPN providers for Japan below, but if you don’t want to read the whole article, these are our top picks:
+We go into a lot of detail about each of the best VPN providers for Japan below, but if you don’t want to read the whole article, here is our list of the best VPNs for Japan:

 - NordVPN Great low-cost provider, unblocks most streaming content at good speeds with no compromises on security and privacy.